 interstitial oedematous pancreatitis

-Papillary lesions of the breast comprise of a wide group and can range from being benign to malignant.
+Papillary lesions of the breast comprise a wide group and range from benign to malignant.

 They develop as tufts of epithelium with a ﬁbrovascular core that arborize into branching papillae and protrude into the duct lumen.

 papilloma of breast / intraductal papilloma of the b...

 Paralabral cysts are type of cyst located adjacent to a cartilage labrum of large joints.
 They are typically described in the shoulder and hip.
 Please refer to the sub-articles of discussion of these.

 Parasyndesmophytes or floating syndesmophytes are, as the name suggests, paravertebral dystrophic soft tissue calcifications or heterotopic ossifications.